raspberrypilearning/sensory-gadget/en/step_3.md

 [[[pico-debug-led]]]

 Code runs, but nothing happens:
-+ Check that your inputs are connected correctly and that you used the correct pin in your code
++ Check that your inputs are connected correctly and that you used the correct pin in your code.
-+ Check the Thonny Shell for any messages about variables or functions not being defined, you might have forgotten to change the examples to match your code
++ Check the Thonny Shell for any messages about variables or functions not being defined; you might have forgotten to change the examples to match your code.
 + Check your code carefully.
 You could add `print` statements to help you understand what is happening.
-+ Check that you have called your functions
++ Check that you have called your functions.

 --- collapse ---